-Turning your apartment into The Upside Down from Stranger Things.
-A Sexy Goldfish costume (this is a thing).
-Way, way too much candy.
-However you do Halloween, that’s fantastic.
-Those that take the haunting hosting into their own hands get to tailor it to fit their own personal Hallows’ Eve style.
+Once you put these basic safety precautions in place, the rest of the party is up to you and you can tailor it to fit your own personal Hallows’ Eve style.
 With that in mind, we compiled a guide to planning a Halloween party as fantastic and unique as you are.

 Images: Truman Capote’s Black and White Ball.
 Flyer created using the Bewitched Vibe.
 The Birds cake topper: The House that Lars Built.
 Venetian Mask: Amazon.

 If you love an elegant edge to your scary, consider throwing a Venetian masquerade.
+Or should we say, “mask-querade”.
 Due to its storied decadence back in the days of Casanova, Venice has long been synonymous with stylishly indulgent parties, when partygoers donned masks to protect their identity during the debauched activities associated with Carnivale.
-Take a cue from Venetians (and Truman Capote’s swans) and use masks to bring out the most spirited side of your guests.
+This year, take a cue from Venetians (and Truman Capote’s swans) and use decorative face masks to bring out the most spirited side of your guests.

 Decor: Keep the theme elegant with a touch of gothic.
 Nothing says Halloween quite like an ominous black crow, which also nods to the event’s traditional masks.
 Topping a banister or doorway, they’ll give the appearance that they are watching and waiting.

 Wear: Channel your inner-Capote and ask guests to dress in black and white, with the addition of avian accessories, such as feathered headpieces or beaked masks.
-The addition of a dress code may seem strict, but think of it as freedom from costume decision fatigue.
+A themed dress code may seem strict, but think of it as freedom from costume decision fatigue.
 Anyone can rustle up a black dress.

 Serve: Capote served spaghetti at midnight, but we’d suggest getting right to the drinks and dancing.
-Instead, opt for a decadent chocolate cake or cupcakes topped with creepy crows.
+Instead, opt for one-bite appetizers, or decadent cupcakes topped with creepy crows.

 Images: Vera Ellen striking a pose.
 Flyer created using the Bewitched Vibe.
 Vampire bar wall sculpture: Amazon.
 Black Velvet Cocktail: Gather Journal.

 If we learned one thing from the spellbinding stories of Transylvania, it’s that black goes with everything.
-Also, a monochrome theme is ideal for your office, professional event, or any party in which you’d prefer to keep things polished.
+Also, a monochrome theme is ideal for your office happy hour, professional event, or any virtual party in which you’d prefer to keep things polished.